MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/test-cloud/preparing-for-upload/xcuitest.md

 	$ pod install
 	```

 4. You will probably see a notice from `cocoapods` about closing the Xcode project (if currently open) and using `[YOUR_PROJECT_NAME].xcworkspace` from now own.
-Please follow this instruction.
+Please follow these instructions.

 ### Carthage